Killing of Geetha Angara: Investigation

 Angara's body was autopsied by the Passaic County coroner's office.
 The pathologists found that she was alive when she went into the water and reported the cause of death as drowning.
 Her neck, however, had deep bruises, suggesting a strangulation attempt prior to death.
 Other bruises on her waist and elbow suggested a struggle.
 Six days after Angara's death, county prosecutor James Avigliano announced that the case would be investigated as a homicide.

 Detectives' case theory was that whoever had killed Angara had likely incapacitated her first (exactly how, if not just through the strangulation, has not been made public since only the killer would know that; some accounts suggest she was struck on the head, but with only bare hands), and then opened the access panel and dumped her in, then hastily replaced the panel.
 An alarm system that would have gone off when it detected significant displacement in the water was not functioning.
-The tank was unlit and there was no ladder that would have allowed Angara to climb up into the 5 ft between the water surface and the basement floor; the 36 F water itself filled the tank to a uniform depth of 35 ft leaving no place to stand.
+The tank was unlit and there was no ladder that would have allowed Angara to climb up the 5 ft between the water surface and the basement floor; the 36 F water itself filled the tank to a uniform depth of 35 ft leaving no place to stand.

 The circumstances made it difficult to find forensic evidence that might lead to the killer.
 Angara's body had been immersed for over a day, and the heavy chlorination in the water eliminated any trace evidence, such as DNA or fingerprints, that another person might have left on it or her clothing during the final struggle.
 The glass fragments from the beaker on the floor near the panel had been irretrievably disposed of.

 Many firefighters and police officers, as well as plant workers, had walked through the putative crime scene before the body was found, leaving it severely compromised.
 While there were many security cameras elsewhere in the plant complex, there were none in the basement above the tanks.
 Loud machinery in the area where Angara was attacked would have muffled any sounds like a scream, struggle, or broken glass.

 This paucity of evidence was offset by the limited pool of suspects.
-Access to the treatment plant complex was tightly controlled, with only one driveway and a manned security post where all entrants had to check in, monitored by a camera (although once they had been cleared, they could move about the complex freely).
+Access to the treatment plant complex was tightly controlled, with only one driveway and a staffed security post where all entrants had to check in, monitored by a camera (although once they had been cleared, they could move about the complex freely).
 Most of the property was otherwise fenced off, except for the south side on the Passaic River.
 Security records showed that no one was in the complex that day who had not been cleared.
 Of the plant's 83 other employees, 50 had come to work that day.